christianrehn/CombineTest/README.md

 ## Technical Details

-This program has been built using Electron, React and Typescript.
-You can define new Tests (distances, green size, yards or meter, ...) in file src/data/TestsConfiguration.json
+This program has been built using Node v14, Electron v6, React v17 and Typescript v4.
+You can define new Tests ( distances, green size, yards or meter, ...) in file src/data/TestsConfiguration.json

 After cloning the repo you can: